WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 subtitle: Data Structures
 theme: league

-## Lets talk about Data Structures?
+## Let's talk about Data Structures

-- In the feild of computing, programmers use <mark>Data Structures</mark> in which to store and manipulate data.
+- In the field of computing, programmers use <mark>Data Structures</mark> to store and manipulate data.

 - Some examples of the more commonly used data structures are as follows: Arrays, Lists, Dictionaries(Hash Tables), Queues, Stacks

-- In this lecture we will focus soley on <mark>Arrays</marks>, but we will take a few minutes to introduce you to the rest.
+- In this lecture we will focus solely on <mark>Arrays</marks>, but we will take a few minutes to introduce you to the rest.

 - A <mark>list</mark> is a data strucuture which holds variables in a specific order.

-- Lists are dynamic sized.
-Meaning you do not have to specify the size of the list, and the list can grow as needed.
+- Lists are dynamically sized, meaning you do not have to specify the size of the list, and the list can grow as needed.

-- Lists are created, accessed and manipilated in much the same way we create, access and manipilate array's.
+- Lists are created, accessed and manipulated in much the same way we create, access and manipulate arrays.

 - We will go into depth on lists in a future lecture.

 ## Dictionaries...
 No not Websters

-- Dictionaries, or as they are conmonly referred Hash Tables, are an extended/advanced array.
+- Dictionaries, or as they are commonly referred, Hash Tables, are an extended/advanced array.

-- Like a list, dictionaries are dynamic sized.
-Meaning you do not have to specify the size of the dictionary, and the dictionary can grow as needed.
+- Like a list, dictionaries are dynamically sized, meaning you do not have to specify the size of the dictionary, and the dictionary can grow as needed.

 - Unlike arrays or lists in which we only store the data values, in Dictionaries we can also store a key along with a value.
 This is commonly referred to as a <mark>KeyValuePair</mark>.

-- We can also store to the <mark>KeyValuePairs</mark> as differant data types.
+- We can also store to the <mark>KeyValuePairs</mark> as different data types.
 Meaning the Key can be an int, while its value can be a string.

-- We will see in a futre lecture how to create, access and manipilate Dictionaries, although they will not be the focus of our data structure teaching efforts
+- We will see in a future lecture how to create, access and manipulate Dictionaries, although they will not be the focus of our data structure teaching efforts

 ## Queues